Liberty Print Shirts

 2. Send the fabric to Henry Herbert Tailors, quoting your collar size.
 The address is Henry Herbert Tailors, 156-158 Gray’s Inn Road, London, WC1X 8ED.
 Please include your full name, address and contact email & telephone number.

 3. As soon as we receive the fabric, a Henry Herbert tailor will be in touch to confirm your order.
-Each shirt is £159 which includes all tailoring and delivery charges.
-Payment will be taken upon confirmation of order with the Henry Herbert tailor.
+Each shirt is £175 incl.
+VAT which includes all tailoring and delivery charges.
+Payment will be taken upon confirmation of order with a Henry Herbert tailor.

 4. You will receive your Liberty print shirt three weeks later by special courier service.